LBrian/postcss-class-rename/README.md

-# postcss-class-rename
+# postcss-class-rename-postcss8

-[PostCSS][PostCSS] plugin to replace class name by giving key-value mapping in options.
+[PostCSS][PostCSS] plugin to replace class name by giving key-value mapping in options

-forked

----

 ## Installation